• Home

 Regardless of how many fun activities I plan, I find that many of my students struggle to differentiate the area from the perimeter.
 This is why it is critical I purposefully plan activities that give students a chance to solidify the differences between these concepts.

 In addition to thinking up fun ways to teach perimeter and area using hands-on experiences, I also like to give my students several strategies to help them differentiate between the two.
-Today I am going to share a few of these perimeter and area tricks with you.
+Today I will share some perimeter and area tricks with you.

 Teaching area and perimeter so students REALLY get it